Apps For Artists

 The Procreate Pocket is a mini version of Procreate for iPhone so you can sketch or paint whenever inspiration strikes.

-A free online graphic design program that is very simple to use.
+Canva is a free online graphic design program that is very simple to use.

-You can use Canva to create images with text overlays for social media posts and blogs, banners, flyers and greeting cards, add watermarks and more.
+You can use Canva to create images with text overlays for social media posts and blogs, banners, flyers, and greeting cards, add watermarks and more.